-"For by one offering, he has perfected forever, them that are sanctified."
-Hebrews 10:14
+"For by one offering, he hath perfected for ever, them that are sanctified."-Heb, x.
+14.

-AFTER a few opening and introductory remarks, Mr. Wells proceeded to notice:
+AFTER a few opening and introductory remarks, Mr. Wells proceeded to notice:-

 1. The principles upon which this great atonement was made.
 There were certain principles on which it was founded, which will be found to answer to the character of Him who atoned, as also to the necessities of the people for whom he suffered.
-These principles are gathered up together, and set before us by the Holy Ghost, in the 85th Psalm, where He says, "Mercy and truth have met together, righteousness and peace have kissed each other."
+These principles are gathered up together, and set before us by the Holy Ghost, in the 85th Psalm, where He says-"Mercy and truth have met together, righteousness and peace have kissed each other."
 These are the great principles on which this atonement was made, and God, in the working out His own eternal purpose, and in the salvation of His people, will never deviate from any one of them.

 The first great principle on which this atonement is founded, is that of Mercy.
 The Lord appeared in this our world to bring about a revelation of the mercy of God towards his people.
-God the Father delights in mercy; and from that principle he will never deviate; wherefore it is said, "His mercy is from everlasting to everlasting upon them that fear Him."
-The Holy Ghost delights in mercy; and therefore, where he has begun a good work, he will perfect it even unto the day of Jesus Christ.
-But we must not look at these principles abstractedly, but in connection, as the Holy Ghost has set them down.
-And we find not only Mercy, but

-Secondly, Truth.
-God the Father has been pleased to reveal his sovereign supremacy over all things; nor He never has been, and He never will be, brought under subjection to the creature.
-He is the God of Truth, all He has ever done, has been done in truth; all He has promised, is upon the principle of Truth, and therefore, not one jot or tittle of his word shall ever fail.
+God the Father delighteth in mercy; and from that principle he will never deviate; wherefore it is said-"His mercy is from everlasting to everlasting upon them that fear him."
+The Holy Ghost delighteth in mercy; and therefore, where he hath begun a good work, he will perfect it even unto the day of Jesus Christ.
+But we must not look at these principles abstractedly, but in connection, as the Holy Ghost hath set them down.
+And we find not only Mercy, but never will be, brought under subjection to the creature.
+He is the God of Truth-all He has ever done, has been done in truth; all He has promised, is upon the principle of Truth, and therefore, not one jot or tittle of his word shall ever fail.